-• Potential Impact.
-Applicants should describe the potential impact of the research and how it may inform or improve juvenile justice-related policy, practice, or theory in the United States.
+3. Potential Impact.
+Applicants should describe the potential impact of the research and how it may inform or improve criminal or juvenile justice-related policy, practice, or theory in the United States.

-The discussion of impact should include a discussion of the deliverables, including planned scholarly products indicated in the program-specific information (page 4) and a plan for dissemination to appropriate audiences.
+The discussion of impact should include a discussion of the deliverables, including planned scholarly products indicated in the Program-Specific Information on page 4 and a plan for dissemination to appropriate audiences.
 Applicants should identify plans to produce or make available the planned scholarly products to broader interested practitioners and policymakers in a form that is designed to be readily accessible and useful to them.

-• Capabilities/Competencies.
-This section should describe the experience and capability of the applicant organization, key staff, and any proposed subgrantees (including consultants) that the applicant will use to implement and manage this effort and the federal funds under this award, highlighting any previous experience implementing research/evaluation projects of similar scope, design, and magnitude.
-Applicants should address:
+4. Capabilities/Competencies.
+This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar scope, design, and magnitude.
+Applicants should also highlight the experience and capacity to work with the proposed data sources.